kdog3682/tsx-react-stylex-quickstart/README.md

 ```

-Perform edits StyleXExample.tsx and see them take place!
+Perform edits on `StyleXExample.tsx` and see them take place live.

 Everything should be working smoothly!